Yes we’re in that Jeep!

 Subscribe so you can stay abreast of the site’s ongoing commentary, new and updated content, reader comments, blogs, Q&A’s, reference materials, and any other information we deem worthy of sharing.

-We do have a different perspective than most and we do tend to go against the grain.
-There are no membership fees, only an expectation for you to learn and perhaps to share your own ideas, comments, questions, and needs with others visiting this site and using the Model.
+We have no membership fees and only an expectation for you to learn and perhaps to share your own ideas, comments, questions, and needs with others visiting this site and using the Model.

 We’re in Launch Mode

-For the next month or so we will be in a “Launch Mode” attempting to fully “build out” the site to convert and refine past “Face to Face” content into a readable and downloadable format.
+For the next month or so we will be in a “Launch Mode” attempting to fully “build out” the site to convert and refine the past “Face to Face” content into a readable and a downloadable format.
 We’re finding it to be a formidable task requiring new skills and abilities and we’re “learning on the go” just as we did in the “Facility Turnaround.”
-It’s another “DIY Effort” and “DIY Learning Experience” authoring online content and grasping new website technical skills.
+It’s another “DIY Effort” and “DIY Learning Experience” to author online content and grasp new website technical skills.

 Reach Out Please